skip to primary navigation skip to content

 Profile

 John-Mark is an experienced educator in both Primary and higher education settings.
 He began his career in education as a TEFL teacher and enjoyed teaching English to students from a range of diverse countries and cultures.
 After gaining a PGCE at The University of Cambridge, he spent several years teaching across EYFS, KS1 and KS2 in a number of middle and senior leadership roles.
 During his time working in schools, John-Mark worked as an Assistant Headteacher in two contrasting settings and was also seconded to support various school improvement projects across the local area.
 He was a Leading Teacher of Literacy and EAL for Cambridgeshire and a Specialist Leader of Education for Primary English, EAL and Initial Teacher Education.
 He also worked as a lecturer at Anglia Ruskin University where he taught on the BA (Hons) Primary Education Studies degree.
-John-Mark is currently Deputy Course Manager of the Primary PGCE.
+John-Mark is currently Co-Course Manager of the Primary PGCE; he also supervises on the Primary Education MEd and Transforming Practice MEd.
 His main research interests include Primary English; pedagogy surrounding the teaching of children who speak English as an additional language; Primary languages and the professional learning of teachers.
+In addition to his work at the Faculty of Education, John-Mark is also a regional representative for the United Kingdom Literacy Association where he sits on the National Council.

 Back to top